Hurricane Isaias barreling toward the Bahamas and Florida

 CLICK HERE FOR THE FREE ACCUWEATHER APP

-Isaias was churning about 30 miles northwest of Great Inagua Island, the second-largest and southernmost island in the Bahamas, and moving northwest at 17 mph on Friday morning.
-Tropical storm warnings remained in effect for the Dominican Republic and the Turks and Caicos.
+Isaias was churning less than 240 miles southeast of Nassau, Bahamas, and moving northwest at 16 mph during early Friday afternoon.
+Tropical storm warnings remained in effect for the the Turks and Caicos.

 The National Guard released dramatic flood rescue video from Puerto Rico, showing young children and infants being pulled from high waters left behind after Isaias's torrential downpours.
 Parts of the island picked up more than 10 inches of rain as Isaias moved just south of the island on Thursday.
 In the Dominican Republic, officials blamed at least one death on the storm's impacts, The Associated Press reported.